 (a) An updated assessment that addresses the criteria outlined in paragraph (E) of rule 3701-17-10 of the Administrative Code and accurately identifies the resident's condition and continuing care need at the time of transfer and discharge;

-(b) A plan that is developed with the resident and family members, with the consent of the resident, that describes what services, supplies and equipment are needed, how needed services, supplies and equipment can be accessed, and how to coordinate care if multiple care givers are involved.
+(b) A plan that is developed with the resident and those persons of the resident's choice , that indicates where the individual plans to reside, and any arrangements that have been made for the resident's follow up care and any post-discharge medical and non-medical services.
 The plan shall also identify need for the resident and care givers' education, including resident and care giver instruction on the proper use of grab rails and other safety devices, and any accommodations to the physical environment to meet the needs of the resident;

 (3) With the consent of the resident, arrange and confirm the services, equipment and supplies in advance of discharge or transfer of the resident.

 (H) If the nursing home resident is also a patient of a hospice care program, the nursing home shall communicate and work with the hospice in development and implementation of a coordinated plan of care between the nursing home and hospice.

 The nursing home shall allow the hospice care program to retain professional management responsibility for directing the implementation of the resident's plan of care related to the resident's terminal illness pursuant and related conditions to Chapter 3701-19 of the Administrative Code as long as the resident is receiving hospice care.
 The coordinated plan of care shall: